govau/style-manual/content/accessibility-inclusivity/write-for-everyone/body.md

 - behaviour — what the user is interested in or worried about, so your writing will  answer their questions
 - vocabulary — so that you can use the same terms and phrases they will use to search for information

-If you’re writing for a specialist audience or multiple audiences, you still need to make sure everyone can understand what the content is about.

-Write in plain English so everyone can understand, regardless of their ability.

 <h2 id="section3" class="au-display-xl">
   Government tone